cloudyrock/eleventy-poc/content/pages/what-is-mongock.md

 - Our team offers great support and is very responsive.
 - We are an open source tool, operating under the Apache License 2.0
 - We maintain and update features regularly.
-- Currently  Used by several tech companies in different industries.
+- Currently used by several tech companies in different industries.
 - Adopted by well known frameworks such as JHipster as part of the scaffolding.
 - Can be used together with most, if not all, frameworks.
 - Can run in Standalone projects without depending on frameworks.